hzi-bifo/Metax/README.md

 ```
 `<dump_dir>`: path to the `metax_dmp` folder where the dump files located.
 `<reference_db>`: path to the json file of the database (e.g. `metax_bavfph/metax_db.json`)
+The first run (sample) takes a bit longer; subsequent runs will be substantially faster by using the cached database.

 ### For version <0.9.12